 See more about the theme and styling settings.

-Business Directory Plugin 4.0 introduced the concept of theme tags.
+Business Directory Plugin also uses the concept of theme tags.
 It allows admins to (optionally) give “meaning” to some of their form fields by mapping some fixed tags to the fields that exist on the site.

 For instance, you could tag a field as “Address” to indicate to Business Directory knows that the field is used for displaying addresses.
 The specifics of the field (such as its name or if it’s a textfield or a textarea, etc.) are not relevant.

 Themes can take advantage of these theme tags to display certain fields in particular locations.
 A theme designed for mobile uses might want to display the business phone number first and in big font, instead of as part of a long list of fields, and the only way to do that if it knows which field represents the phone number.

 You can update your theme tags at any time on the WordPress backend, by going to Directory → Themes and clicking the Manage Theme Tags button on top.
 The same button is also available on the Directory → Form fields page.

 Currently, Business Directory Plugin allows you to customize the look and feel (and even behavior) of themes in one of two ways:

 - You can add your own CSS file with custom styles.
 All fonts, colors and spacing can be changed using custom CSS.
 Here is an article about how to use custom CSS with Business Directory in a way that doesn't get overwritten on upgrade of Business Directory.
 This file is picked up by Business Directory and loaded after all other CSS files from us.
 This means any styles you add to the file take precedence over our default styles, allowing you to easily override how things look.

 - You can add your own PHP templates to override the ones bundled with our themes.
 This offers the most flexibility but requires some PHP and WP knowledge.
 The customization guide includes details about the locations and names for these templates, as well as the PHP variables and functions available to them.